Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 ###Design It First

 &nbsp;&nbsp;&nbsp;I have been on the cusp of making a roguelike for a long time now.
-As of Late I have mostly been stuck at redisigning my map generator over and over.
+As of Late I have mostly been stuck at redesigning my map generator over and over.
 My most complete attempt was a couple years ago for a 7drl and it failed because of early design choices.
 This basically means I could have avoided it if I had planned ahead and so this time around I will do so.

 &nbsp;&nbsp;&nbsp;To start let's layout what the game will be like overall.
 I want a simple twelve level dungeon with only a dash of flavor.
 Each level introduces a new enemy type with a few types from previous levels thrown in.
-There will be a "boss" on each level but you are not required to figth them ever.
+There will be a "boss" on each level but you are not required to fight them ever.
-The combat will be low hp and probably the most complex bit because of time manegment.
+The combat will be low hp and probably the most complex bit because of time management.
 With the high level view layed out lets take a closer look at each bit.

 &nbsp;&nbsp;&nbsp;The number of levels was chosen at random.